mtconnect/vtech_learningfactory_tormach_adapter/ReadMe.md

 ## Browsing this Repository

-The work on this project can be divided into discrete components:
+The work on this project can be divided into discrete components, **each with its own folder and Readme file**:
 1. The **Simulator**: A script to simulate a Tormach PCNC-1100 milling center's internal operating data, as the team was not provided or able to procure an operational Tormach mill during the seven-month duration of the project
 2. The MTConnect **Adapter** developed for the simulated Tormach PCNC-1100, which should be compatible with a real, operational instance of the machine
 3. The **Database Link**, a Python script to periodically collect data from any deployment of the MTConnect Agent and store data records to a time-series MongoDB database collection